-jina khayyer is a writer, poet, journalist, academic and curator.
+jina khayyer is a writer, poet and journalist.

-khayyer studied painting at the bauhaus in dessau and journalism at the deutsche journalistenschule in munich.
+born in germany, of persian descent, khayyer studied painting at the bauhaus in dessau and journalism at the deutsche journalistenschule in munich.

-since 2006 khayyer lives and works in paris, france.
+khayyer lives and works in paris and in the south of france.

-khayyer writes in german and in english, speaks fluently french and her mother tongue farsi.
+she writes in german, in english and in french and speaks fluently her mother tongue farsi.